-Oak Bottle’s ageing canisters offer the most bang for your buck.
-The oak bottles, in capacities of 150 mL, 355 mL, and 750 mL, can age any alcohol for as little as two hours or as long as three months.
-Essentially operating as tiny barrels, each bottle optimizes alcohol by exposing smaller quantities of it to relatively more wood.
+offer the most bang for your buck.
+Available in capacities of 150 mL, 355 mL, and 750 mL, each container can age any alcohol for as little as two hours or as long as three months.
+Essentially operating as tiny barrels, the bottle optimizes alcohol by exposing smaller quantities of it to relatively more wood.

 Unlike the other wooden options, you can use Oak Bottle indefinitely, provided that you care for it properly between uses.
 With an array of flavors to choose from and customize, this is ideal for someone with craft brew sensibilities.
 Those with a little less patience can also invest in tumblers that age alcohol within five minutes.

 By creating slits in the oak stave, Whiskey Elements increases the surface area through which alcohol can be aged.
-Though they work on all liquor and beer, using them in wine is ill-advised (though Time and Oak also makes wine cask staves).
-Each stave only needs a day or two in the bottle to see drastic results, but loses its potency after about a week’s worth of use.
+Though they work on all liquor and beer, using them in wine is ill-advised.
+Each stave only needs a day or two in the bottle to see results, but it loses its potency after about a week’s worth of use.

-Putting a literal twist on Time & Oak’s product, Oak Infusion Spiral creates toasted and charred staves in a spiral formation.
+Putting a literal twist on Time & Oak’s product, creates toasted and charred staves in a spiral formation.
 These staves age alcohol in its bottle for two weeks for the fullest flavor and should not be used again.